mirror/dd-wrt/src/router/python/Doc/reference/datamodel.rst

          single: co_freevars (code object attribute)

       Special read-only attributes: :attr:`co_name` gives the function name;
+      :attr:`co_argcount` is the total number of positional arguments (including positional-only arguments and arguments with default values);
-      :attr:`co_argcount` is the number of positional arguments (including arguments with default values); :attr:`co_nlocals` is the number of local variables used by the function (including arguments); :attr:`co_varnames` is a tuple containing the names of the local variables (starting with the argument names);
+      :attr:`co_posonlyargcount` is the number of positional-only arguments (including arguments with default values); :attr:`co_kwonlyargcount` is the number of keyword-only arguments (including arguments with default values); :attr:`co_nlocals` is the number of local variables used by the function (including arguments); :attr:`co_varnames` is a tuple containing the names of the local variables (starting with the argument names);
-      :attr:`co_cellvars` is a tuple containing the names of local variables that are referenced by nested functions; :attr:`co_freevars` is a tuple containing the names of free variables; :attr:`co_code` is a string representing the sequence of bytecode instructions; :attr:`co_consts` is a tuple containing the literals used by the bytecode; :attr:`co_names` is a tuple containing the names used by the bytecode; :attr:`co_filename` is the filename from which the code was compiled; :attr:`co_firstlineno` is the first line number of the function;
-      :attr:`co_lnotab` is a string encoding the mapping from bytecode offsets to line numbers (for details see the source code of the interpreter);
-      :attr:`co_stacksize` is the required stack size; :attr:`co_flags` is an integer encoding a number of flags for the interpreter.
+      :attr:`co_cellvars` is a tuple containing the names of local variables that are referenced by nested functions; :attr:`co_freevars` is a tuple containing the names of free variables; :attr:`co_code` is a string representing the sequence of bytecode instructions; :attr:`co_consts` is a tuple containing the literals used by the bytecode; :attr:`co_names` is a tuple containing the names used by the bytecode; :attr:`co_filename` is the filename from which the code was compiled; :attr:`co_firstlineno` is the first line number of the function; :attr:`co_lnotab` is a string encoding the mapping from bytecode offsets to line numbers (for details see the source code of the interpreter); :attr:`co_stacksize` is the required stack size; :attr:`co_flags` is an integer encoding a number of flags for the interpreter.

       .. index:: object: generator